npctat2021/MINFLUX_NPC_Tracking/README.md

     filter_result = load_minflux_raw_data (minfluxRawDataPath, cfr_range, efo_range, dcr_range, length_range, do_trace_mean, RIMF);

 **Input:**
- - **minfluxRawDataPath** (string) - System path of the MINFLUX .mat format raw data.
+ - **minfluxRawDataPath** (string) - System path of the MINFLUX (.mat) data file.
  - **cfr_range** (1-by-2 numeric) - the minimum and maximum values of **cfr** attribute that accepted by the filter
  - **efo_range** (1-by-2 numeric) - the minimum and maximum values of **efo** attribute that accepted by the filter
  - **dcr_range** (1-by-2 numeric) - the minimum and maximum values of **dcr** attribute that accepted by the filter
  - **length_range** (1-by-2 numeric) - the minimum and maximum number of localizations in a trace that accepted by the filter
  - **do_trace_mean** (boolean) - whether to filter with trace-level mean value
  - **RIMF** (numeric) - refractive index mismatch factor.
-A value between 0 and 1, typically around 0.66 from our system.
-This value should ideally be measured experimentally for each dataset, and applied to the z-axis localization values to correct for refractive mismatch.
+A value between 0 and 1, to be applied to the z-axis localization values to correct for refractive mismatch.
+This value should ideally be measured from the imaging system, and for each experiment.
+It is typically around 0.66 from our measurments in this project.

 **Output:**
- - **filter_result** (structure array) – stores attribute(s) values from the filtered MINFLUX data:
+ - **filter_result** (structure array) – stores attribute(s) values from the filtered data:
     - **trace_ID** (N-by-1 numeric) - array of trace ID (**tid** attribute of the MINFLUX raw data)
     - **time_stamp** (N-by-1 numeric) - array of time stamp, in seconds
     - **loc_nm** (N-by-3 numeric) - X, Y, and Z values of the 3D localization coordinates, in unit nm